Guide

 fi

-For programmatic use — inside a larger script, a CLI tool, or an API — rapidfuzz provides fast fuzzy string matching in Python.
-It handles typos, partial matches, and out-of-order tokens.
+For programmatic use inside scripts or tools, rapidfuzz handles typos, partial matches, and out-of-order tokens at 10,000+ queries/second.
 Install with pip install rapidfuzz.

 #!/usr/bin/env python3